alexanderby/create-grunt-tasks/readme.md

 There is no need to call `grunt.loadNpmTasks()` as far as plug-in tasks are loaded using the [load-grunt-tasks](https://www.npmjs.com/package/load-grunt-tasks) module.
 As soon as arguments are passed to **create-grunt-tasks** module it internally calls `grunt.initConfig()` and `grunt.registerTask()` methods.

-Now run the created "complexTask" in the console:
+Now run the created "complex-task" in the console:
 ```
-$ grunt complexTask
+$ grunt complex-task
 ```